ietf-wg-cellar/ebml-specification/specification.markdown

 The goal of this document is to define a generic, binary, space-efficient format that can be used to define more complex formats using an EBML Schema.
-EBML is used by the multimedia container, Matroska [@?I-D.ietf-cellar-matroska].The applicability of EBML for other use cases is beyond the scope of this document.
+EBML is used by the multimedia container, Matroska [@?I-D.ietf-cellar-matroska].
+The applicability of EBML for other use cases is beyond the scope of this document.

 The definition of the EBML format recognizes the idea behind HTML and XML